-To be eligible for a spouse visa, you must be married, engaged to be married, in a defacto or interdependent relationship with an Australian citizen, permanent resident or eligible New Zealand citizen.
+To be eligible for a Partner visa, you must be married, engaged to be married, in a de facto or interdependent relationship with an Australian citizen, permanent resident or eligible New Zealand citizen.

 In addition to this, your relationship must be genuine and ongoing and you must have a mutual commitment to a shared life together to the exclusion of all others.

 There are two different types of visas available under the Partner visa category:

 In order to qualify for a spouse / de facto visa, you must be either legally married to, or in a de facto relationship with an Australian citizen, permanent resident or eligible New Zealand citizen.
 To meet the requirements for a de facto relationship, in most cases you must have been living together in a committed relationship for a minimum period of 12 months prior to lodgement.
 The 12-month requirement may not apply in certain circumstances for example, you have registered your relationship with an Australian authority such as a registry of births, deaths and marriages.